City/Town: • Cassville |

 Hall Theater

 They did an outstanding job turning the former community center into a 380-seat theater that the community raved about.
-On opening night August 15, 1946 a record crowd showed filling the theater twice.
+On opening night August 15, 1946, a record crowd showed filling the theater twice.
 The film playing was“Janie Gets Married” and were loud in their praise of the building.
 All night the Halls received telegrams and words of encouragement from movie-goers.
-Cushioned seats, modern lighting, air conditioning, tasteful decorations and plenty of space were things only the larger city theaters had but now Cassville could boast the featured as well.
+Cushioned seats, modern lighting, air conditioning, tasteful decorations, and plenty of space were things only the larger city theaters had but now Cassville could boast the feature as well.

 George Roden remembers his days in the building, “Carolyn and I had a photography studio there in the late 80s.
 It was on the north side in the area that was once occupied by Dr. Mary Meredith’s physician office.
 Lots of memories, including going to the movies and getting my first driver’s license in that building.”